Kelv01/requirement-analysis/README.md

   Assess the feasibility of requirements in terms of technical complexity, budget, and time constraints.

 - **Modeling**
-  Create visual representations—like data flow diagrams and entity-relationship diagrams—to analyze and clarify requirements.
+  Create visual representations like data flow diagrams and entity-relationship diagrams to analyze and clarify requirements.

 ---

 ### Requirement Validation

 - **Review and Approval**
   Review documented requirements with stakeholders to ensure they are accurate, complete, and aligned with project goals.